Vaskivskyi/docs-asusrouter/docs/features/connected-devices.md

 - `connection_type` - type of the connection [`Wired`, `2.4 GHz`, `5 GHz`, `5 GHz-2`, `6 GHz`]
 - `guest` - whether device is connected to the guest network

+`AsusRouter >= 0.13.0`
+- `connected` - time, when device was connected to the router for the current session.
+For wireless devices, provides actual connection time.
+For wired devices shows time, when AsusRouter noticed it online first.

 ## Binary sensor / switch

 ### Other